 Exemptions: To calculate the amount of taxable income, the natural resident person shall be granted the following exemptions:

-An annual exemption of 30,000 Shekel.
-Individual’s income is reduced by a standard deduction of New Israeli Shekel (NIS) 30,000 per year.
+An annual exemption of 36,000 Shekel.
+Individual’s income is reduced by a standard deduction of New Israeli Shekel (NIS) 36,000 per year.
+The only eligibility to benefit from this exemption is to be a resident.